 We believe that understanding the requirements of the RSP is the starting point in building our relationship with third parties.
 That’s why in 2021, we introduced our RSP First programme to enhance our compliance process for new suppliers.
 RSP First means that we only work with new suppliers once they confirm they can meet the requirements of our RSP.
 This avoids the risk of starting to do business with suppliers who don’t comply with our policy.

 We risk-assess all our suppliers against the RSP requirements, and those we identify as high-risk need to undergo an audit to verify they can meet our RSP requirements.
-See our Human Rights Progress Report 2021 for more detail on our approach to human rights due diligence.
+See our for more detail on our approach to human rights due diligence.

-Our Unilever Supplier Qualification System (USQS) sets out our procedures.
-It requires all our suppliers to complete a declaration that confirms that, through their own codes and policies, they can meet or exceed the requirements of our RSP.
-Our video explains how the USQS operates.
+Our Unilever Supplier Qualification System (USQS) sets out the procedures our suppliers need to follow.
+As our video explains, the USQS requires all our suppliers to complete a declaration that confirms that, through their own codes and policies, they can meet or exceed the requirements of our RSP.

 Knowing where, and how, to take action